aberke/amazon-study/README.md

 The data collection process, experiment, and results are described in [our CSCW paper](https://arxiv.org/pdf/2404.13172) (Computer-Supported Cooperative Work and Social Computing Conference).

 See:
-> Berke, A., Mahari, R., Pentland, S., Larson, K., & Calacci, D. (2024).
+> Alex Berke, Robert Mahari, Sandy Pentland, Kent Larson, and Dana Calacci.
+2024.
 Insights from an experiment crowdsourcing data from thousands of US Amazon users: The importance of transparency, money, and data use.
-CSCW 2024. https://arxiv.org/pdf/2404.13172
+Proc.
+ACM Hum.-Comput.
+Interact.
+8, CSCW2, Article 466 (November 2024), 48 pages. https://doi.org/10.1145/3687005

 ### Data collection instrument